semgrep/semgrep-docs/docs/running-rules.md

 # Run a ruleset with rules for many languages using --config
 $ semgrep --config=<ruleset-id> path/to/src
 $ semgrep --config p/ci path/to/src

+# Run simultaneously with Registry rulesets and local rules
+$ semgrep --config=<ruleset-id> --config=path/to/yml path/to/src
 ```

 Rulesets can be added to Semgrep CI scans using their "Add to Policy" button on Semgrep Community and Semgrep Team.